Last updated on : 19 Nov, 2025

 One day you’re fine, and the next, your body feels hot, achy, and exhausted.
 Maybe there’s a headache, chills, or just a general sense that something’s off.
-This kind of rapid-onset sickness is often what doctors call an acute febrile illness.
+Doctors often refer to this type of rapid-onset illness as an acute febrile illness.

-Acute febrile illness (AFI) is a common medical condition that affects people of all ages.
-It is characterised by a sudden onset of fever, typically lasting less than two weeks.
-AFI can be caused by various factors, ranging from infections to non-infectious conditions.
-Recognising the symptoms and understanding the causes of AFI are crucial for early diagnosis and effective treatment.
+Acute Febrile Illness (AFI) is a frequently encountered medical condition that affects people of all ages.
+It is characterized by the sudden onset of fever, typically lasting less than 14 days [1].
+Various factors, including a wide spectrum of infections and non-infectious conditions, can cause AFI.
+Recognising the symptoms and understanding the causes of AFI are crucial for early diagnosis and effective treatment, as the underlying cause can range from a benign viral infection to a life-threatening condition [2].

-Acute febrile illness, also known as acute undifferentiated fever or short febrile illness, is defined as a sudden rise in body temperature above 37.5°C (99.5°F).
-It is the body’s natural response to fighting off invading pathogens, such as bacteria, viruses, parasites, or fungi.
-AFI can vary in severity and may be accompanied by other symptoms like headaches, chills, muscle pain, and dizziness.
-While AFI often is cured on its own, it is essential to identify the underlying cause to provide appropriate care.
+Acute Febrile Illness, also known as acute undifferentiated fever or short febrile illness, is defined as a sudden rise in body temperature, generally considered to be above 38.0°C (100.4°F) when measured orally [3].
+This elevated temperature is the body’s natural response to fighting off invading pathogens, such as bacteria, viruses, parasites, or fungi.
+AFI can vary in severity and may be accompanied by other symptoms, such as headaches, chills, muscle pain, and dizziness.
+While many cases of AFI are self-limiting (resolve on their own), it is essential to identify the underlying cause to provide appropriate care and rule out serious conditions [2].

-Some non-infectious causes may mimic infections, especially in early stages, and require exclusion with appropriate testing.
+It is important to note that some non-infectious causes may mimic infections, especially in early stages, and require a careful medical evaluation with appropriate testing for exclusion.

 Here are some of the most common symptoms of AFI:

-Note: Self-medication with antibiotics without diagnosis should be strictly avoided to prevent antimicrobial resistance.
+Note: Self-medication with antibiotics or other prescription drugs without a proper medical diagnosis should be strictly avoided to prevent antimicrobial resistance and potential drug-related complications.

-Acute Febrile Illness is a common condition with a wide range of causes.
+Acute Febrile Illness is a common condition with a wide range of causes, making accurate and timely diagnosis essential [4].
 While many cases are self-limiting, early identification of the cause is critical to guide treatment, especially in regions prone to infectious outbreaks.
-Failure to treat AFI can result in severe complications, but with prompt diagnosis and supportive care, most individuals recover fully.
-Always seek medical attention for persistent or severe fever, and avoid self-medication.
+Failure to treat AFI where a specific underlying cause is identified (e.g., bacterial infection or malaria) can result in severe complications, but with prompt diagnosis and supportive care, most individuals recover fully.
+Always seek medical attention for fever that is high (over 39.5°C or 103°F), persistent (lasting more than 72 hours), or accompanied by severe symptoms like confusion, difficulty breathing, or a stiff neck.

 Examples of febrile illnesses include bacterial infections (e.g., streptococcus, E. coli, staphylococcus), viral infections (e.g., coronavirus, influenza, dengue fever), parasitic infections (e.g., malaria, Lyme disease), and fungal infections (e.g., candida, cryptococcus).

-“Febrile” and “fever” both refer to an elevated body temperature.
-However, “febrile” is a broader term describing the condition of having a fever, while “fever” is the specific symptom of elevated body temperature.
+“Febrile” is an adjective that describes the condition of having a fever, such as a “febrile patient.”
+“Fever” is the specific symptom of an elevated body temperature.

 A febrile patient is an individual with an elevated body temperature, typically defined as ≥38°C (100.4°F) or higher, indicating a potential infection or other underlying medical condition.

-It refers to the active fever period, often with chills, sweating, and systemic symptoms.
+It refers to the active period during an illness when the body temperature is elevated.
+This stage is often associated with symptoms like chills, sweating, and systemic discomfort.

-An acute febrile illness can be contagious depending on the underlying cause.
-For example, viral and bacterial infections are often contagious, while non-infectious causes are not.
+An acute febrile illness can be contagious or not, depending on the underlying cause.
+For example, AFI caused by viral and bacterial infections is often contagious, while AFI caused by non-infectious conditions (like autoimmune diseases or heat stroke) is not.

 Disclaimer